AdBlue fault codes • No-start countdown • Breakdown risk

 How we fix it

-- Dosing and conversion testing using live data
+- Live dosing and conversion testing

 - Heater and wiring checks under load